poudelmadhav/takehiromouri.github.io/_posts/2016-10-12-How-learning-how-to-code-has-changed-my-life.md

 High school for me was odd - though I knew I was an introverted nerd by nature, I found myself playing basketball extremely intensely.
 We were winning prefectural championships, I was selected as a prefectural representative (mostly for the reason that I am considered to be super tall in Japan), and we played in national tournaments.

 On the other hand, despite my involvement in athletic activities, I still found myself wanting to tinker with computers.
 So I started a blog about basketball.
+It turned out that the training methods in the US were different from the ones practiced in Japan, so I targeted motivated high school students playing basketball and wrote about US training methods.

 As a high school kid, I wanted to make some money, but my time limitations being a student-athlete didn't allow me to take on any part-time jobs - so I searched for ways to make money doing what I liked; using computers.
 I first started by signing up to one of those websites where you make extremely small amounts of money by clicking on ads.